Religion in Bolivia: Religious syncretism among indigenous groups

 The Quechua and Aymara pantheon was a mix of Christian and pre-conquest spirits and beings.
 A deity like the virginal daughter of the Inca sun god was transmuted into the Virgin Mary.
 Many of the supernaturals were linked to a specific place, such as lake and mountain spirits.
 The earth mother, Pachamama, and fertility rituals played a prominent role.

 Other religions

-Buddhism and Hinduism

-Bolivia has a small Buddhist community.

-In 1988 the government stated that numerous religious groups were operating in Bolivia illegally, but its attempt to expel some foreign members of the Hare Krishna movement in 1986 was overturned by the Supreme Court of Justice.
-Now Hare Krishna is legally established in Bolivia as an educational institution.

 Baháʼí Faith

 The Baháʼí Faith in Bolivia begins with references to the country in Baháʼí literature as early as 1916.
 The first Baháʼí to arrive in Bolivia was in 1940 through the arrival of coordinated pioneers, people who chose to move for the growth of the religion, from the United States.
 That same year the first Bolivian joined the religion.
 The first Baháʼí Local Spiritual Assembly, the local administrative unit of the religion, was elected in La Paz in 1945.
 Since 1956 indigenous people have joined the religion, and it has spread widely among them.
 The community elected an independent National Spiritual Assembly in 1961.
 By 1963 there were hundreds of local assemblies.
 The Baháʼí Faith is currently the largest international religious minority in Bolivia and the largest population of Baháʼís in South America with a population estimated at 217,000 in 2005, according to the Association of Religion Data Archives.